 Winter Solstice: The Pause at the Bottom of the Breath

-Twenty-one years ago.
-Twenty-one years ago, I looked in, I looked into water so deep it lost light – the transparent clarity of darkness.
+Thirty years ago.
+Thirty years ago, I looked in, I looked into water so deep it lost light – the transparent clarity of darkness.

 There stripped naked to my soul on that Winter Solstice day, the levee broken, the flotsam and jetsam of my life all around me, I descended into deep water.